epfl-lasa/task-motion-planning-cds/README.md

 ---
 ### References:

-[1] N. Figueroa and A. Billard, “Discovering hierarchical structure in heterogenous and sequential task demonstrations,” In preparation.
+[1] N. Figueroa and A. Billard, “Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery,” In preparation.

 [2] A. L. Pais, K. Umezawa, Y. Nakamura, and A. Billard, “Task parametrization using continuous constraints extracted from human demonstrations,” Accepted, IEEE TRO, 2015.